Broken Hill: Solar power

 The high potential for solar power given the extensive daily hours of sunshine in the town led to construction of the 53 MW Broken Hill Solar Plant by AGL Energy.
 It was funded and supported by the Australian Government and New South Wales Government in a bid to encourage the move away from coal generated power in favour of renewable energy.
-The plant was completed in 2016 and is one of the largest in Australia.
+The plant was completed in 2016 and was one of the largest in Australia at the time.

-Compressed Air
+Battery and compressed air

-In 2022, a Silver City ESP a pumped air storage facility is proposed for Broken Hill.
+From 2020, the Silver City Energy Storage 200 MW / 1600 MWh (8-hour) compressed-air energy storage (CAES) facility in the Potosi mine is proposed for Broken Hill to balance local electricity around 2028.

+A 50 MW one-hour battery (at the substation and diesel generators) started in August 2024, and has grid-forming capabilities.

 Water

 Broken Hill has never had a permanent local water supply that meets the town's needs.
 By 1888 when the town's population had reached 5,000, the state government built a series of small storage tanks.

 By the 1890s, mining development had increased to the point that there was a severe water shortage and the mines and the people fought for water.
 Emergency water supplies were shipped by rail from the Darling River.
 In 1891, the Stephens Creek Reservoir was completed by a private company.
 The cost of water was high but not excessive and people were willing to pay because the environment was arid.
 Another reservoir was built at Umberumberka, however variable rainfall meant supplemental supplies by rail and rationing was still needed.

 In 1952, Broken Hill's demands for a permanent water supply were met with the completion of a 24 inch pipeline from Menindee.
 The pipeline could supply 1.6 Ml of water per hour.
 Water storage facilities that are part of the Menindee Lakes Scheme on the Darling River secured the water supply to Broken Hill, making it a relative oasis amid the harsh climate of the Australian outback.
 High evaporation rates have resulted in the policy of using the local storage for supply before using the pipeline.

 In 2004, due to severe drought across much of the Murray Darling Basin Catchment area, the Darling River ceased to flow and the Menindee Lakes dried out.
 Broken Hill essentially ran out of water, with a muddy sludge coming out of some taps around Christmas time in 2004.
 The high salt content of the water led to a lot of damage to evaporative air conditioners and rusted out hot water systems at an alarming rate.